 - Next, tap on the menu button and then ‘Advanced.’

 - Here tap on the Wi-Fi Sleep policy option.

-- It will display you options such as ‘When screen turns off’ which disables the Wi-Fi automatically in standby mode and another option is ‘Never when plugged in’
+- It will display your options such as ‘When the screen turns off, which disables the Wi-Fi automatically in standby mode, and another option is ‘Never when plugged in.

-- So choose the one best suited for you while you can also leave it to the default settings which is ‘Never’.
+- So choose the one best suited for you while also leaving it to the default settings, which is ‘Never.

 Tablets such as the :

 Sony Xperia Z3 Tablet Compact,